• Email

 • Added an egg for additional protein and deliciousness

-• Carefully portioned the pad see ew sauce ingredients using the measurements below
+• Carefully portion the pad see ew sauce ingredients using the measurements below

 • Used cooking spray instead of oil, resulting in significantly fewer calories from fat.
 One tablespoon of oil is up to 120 calories.